Jake-Gertz/CS-Projects/TennisStringingKiosk/SPECS.md

 ## Goal 8: Figure out how to use SQLight data base to store the information that our program is going to use.

+### QOL Changes

+## Add a database of string lengths from brands if you buy a full reel, mini reel, or half reel.